 There’s another good question to ask corresponding to the one in my blog post title: how many times does a pattern have to be repeated before it stops looking like just a coincidence and instead looks like something resulting from a prepackaged set of talking points assembled as part of a larger coordinated propaganda effort?

-Let’s recap, for the sake of new readers arriving at this blog:
+Let’s recap, for the sake of new readers arriving at this blog: ( * the money figure in the title is from my updates)

 - Enviro-activists claim that doubt about the settled science of man-caused global warming stems entirely from coordinated fossil fuel industry-orchestrated/financed disinformation campaigns which, according to supposedly devastating smoking gun leaked memos, employed ‘shill scientist experts’ to “reposition global warming as theory rather than fact,” by targeting “older, less educated males” and “younger, lower-income women,” where all the conspirators agreed how their ‘victory will be achieved when average citizens ‘understand’ (recognize) uncertainties in climate science.”